 Retreat from the Battle of Culloden - 1746

 Upon the defeat of the Jacobites and Bonnie Prince Charlie at the Battle of Culloden, around 3000 Jacobites fled to Ruthven Barracks to regroup and plan their next move.
 The Jacobites were bitterly disappointed when they received orders from Charles that simply said "let every man seek his own safety in the best way he can" finally putting an end to the Jacobite rebellion once and for all.
-Charles never returned to Scotland and lived out the rest of his days in exile.
+Charles never returned to Scotland and lived in exile for the rest of his days.

 The departing Jacobites destroyed Ruthven Barracks, leaving the ruin we see today.